curi/websites/_posts/2019-10-30-debates-and-impasse-chains.md

 An impasse is a reason the debate isn’t working.
 Why is it stuck?
 What is the problem with the debate?
 For example, we’re stuck because the other guy doesn’t understand an issue and refuses to read a book you recommended which explains the issue.
 He’s being unreasonable by trying to debate this while not knowing key ideas and refusing to learn them.

 What happens after you state an impasse?
 The original discussion is temporarily set aside pending resolution of the impasse.
 The impasse is a reason to *stop having the discussion* because it’s stuck due to some problem.
 This problem must be solved before continuing.
-(If it were a minor problem which could be ignored, that’s not an impasse.)
+(If it were a minor problem which could be ignored, that wouldn’t be an impasse.)

 Discussion of an impasse will have one of three results.
 The impasse problem is solved, the impasse problem turns out to be a non-problem (there was a misconception or misunderstanding which gets cleared up), or the discussion of the impasse reaches another impasse.
 In other words, you deal with the impasse and agree, or you get stuck.